79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: Home Defence

 On 15 September the regiment provided the first of five cadres sent to form the basis of new batteries forming at the training regiments (see below).
 In this case 364 HAA Bty was regimented with 79th (HY) until it completed its training and joined 116th HAA Rgt in December.
 The regiment also undertook basic training for an intake of 250 local Welsh recruits, of whom 100 remained with the regiment while others were posted to 77th Searchlight Rgt in 45 AA Bde.
 In January 1941 the regiment received a draft of 120 older recruits for basic training before they were sent to Z Battery rocket units.

-In November 1940, 45 AA Bde was split into two, with a new 61 AA Bde HQ taking over control of Swansea and South West Wales as far as Milford Haven; it came under a new 9 AA Division split off from 5 AA Division.
+In November 1940, 45 AA Bde was split into two, with a new 61 AA Bde HQ taking over control of Swansea and South West Wales as far as Milford Haven; it came under a new 9th Anti-Aircraft Division split off from the 5th Anti-Aircraft Division.

 During October, 248 Bty began constructing a new gunsite at Mumbles, which broke away from convention by positioning the emplacements at the corners of a field, concealed in the hedges and served by the existing road, rather than grouped in the centre of the field with visible access tracks.
 The position was completed and guns mounted in December, and a similar 4-gun site was begun in January at Ravenhill north of Swansea.
 The new elevation-finding attachment ('Effie') for the GL Mark I radar was also installed.